troyhacks/MoonLight/README.md

 ## 🚀 Quick Start

 ### 1️⃣ Flash & Go
-Use our [web installer](https://moonmodules.org/MoonLight/gettingstarted/installation/) to flash MoonLight directly to your ESP32.
-No complex setup needed.
+Use our [web installer](https://moonmodules.org/MoonLight/gettingstarted/installation/) to flash MoonLight directly via a USB cable to your ESP32, connect LEDs to it and you are ready to go.

 ### 2️⃣ Connect & Configure
 Built-in access point makes WiFi setup effortless.
 Configure through the intuitive web interface.